Ask Jack Fauntleroy

 Broker & Commission Disclosure: Buyer's Agent/Broker must be identified upon first contact with the Listing Broker/Agent and must be present at the initial property tour to participate in the real estate commission.
 Commission splits will be at the sole discretion of Hortenstine Ranch Company, LLC.

-Comments: The Atwell Ranch West is a raw tract of land that is excellent for cattle and farming.
-It offers a blank canvas for a new owner to design a road system, reclaim fields/food plots, enjoy hunting, create more surface water, or build a house for a country retreat.
+Comments: The Atwell Ranch West is a raw tract of land that is excellent for cattle production.
+It offers a blank canvas for a new owner to design a road system, reclaim fields/food plots, enjoy hunting, create more surface water, or build a home to live.

 Property Taxes: 2023 property taxes are approximately $250.